PsinaDev/Unreal-Config-Data-Plugin/README.md

 ## Installation

 *Note: release version of plugin may differ from the source code version in the repository due to minor fixes.
+Releases are updated on major updates.
 See [commits](https://github.com/PsinaDev/Unreal-Config-Data-Plugin/commits) for relevant changes*

 ### Method 1: Git Clone
 ```bash